nesi/puppet-puppet/README.markdown

-# puppet-puppet
+# NeSI Puppet Puppet Module

-A Puppet module for installing, configuring and managing puppet, puppetmaster, and hiera.
+NeSI Puppet Puppet Module is a Puppet module for installing, configuring and managing puppet, puppetmaster, and hiera.

 # Introduction